Minimally invasive sampling and the accuracy of results enables various women’s home health tests to be accessible, convenient, and effective.

 4. Sexual health

 Unsafe sexual behaviour can result in sexually transmitted infections.
-The World Health Organisation estimates that more than 1 million new infections are obtained every day.
+The World Health Organization estimates that more than one million new infections are obtained every day.
 Most sexually transmitted infections are asymptomatic, so early detection and treatment is critical to avoid long term effects.
 If untreated, these infections can lead to critical health conditions including infertility and cancer.

 Iron is required for red blood cell production and the transport of oxygen via red blood cells.
 More than 20% of women experience iron deficiency during the ages of reproduction.
 A lack of iron leads to a high risk of developing iron deficiency anemia, whereas iron overload is known as hemochromatosis.
 Symptoms of iron deficiency anemia include low energy, shortness of breath, and palpitations; symptoms of hemochromatosis are weakness and generalised joint pains, which can develop into cirrhosis and arthritis at later stages.